 Air Security Officers (ASOs) are specially trained AFP officers deployed on selected domestic and international flights.
 The ASOs role is to prevent acts of terrorism, or any other act or threat of violence, which may interfere with the safe operation of an aircraft or the safety of passengers and crew.
 Find out more...

 Joint Airport Intelligence Group

 Joint Airport Intelligence Groups (JAIGs) collect, collate, analyse and disseminate information and intelligence relating to both criminal activity and threats to security in the airport environment.
-JAIGs are made up of representatives from the AFP, Australian Customs and Border Protection Service , and local state or territory police.
+JAIGs are made up of representatives from the Australian Customs and Border Protection Service, AFP and local state or territory police.

 Joint Airport Investigation Teams

-Joint Airport Investigation Teams (JAITs) investigate serious and organised crime in the aviation sector, focusing on the 10 major airports.
+Joint Airport Investigation Teams (JAITs) investigate serious and organised crime in the aviation sector, focusing on the nine major airports.
 These teams are based at Sydney, Melbourne, Brisbane, Adelaide and Perth international airports and can be deployed to any of the major airports.
-JAITs include representatives from the AFP, Australian Customs and Border Protection Service and state and territory police.
+JAITs include representatives from the AFP and state and territory police.

-These teams work together within the airport environment to help reassure the travelling public and prevent criminal and terrorist-related activity within the airport.
+These teams work together within the airport environment to investigate criminal and terrorist-related activity within the airport.
 Find out more...

 Crime Prevention Liaison Officers